tap349/tap349.github.io/_posts/2017-08-02-elixir-deployment.md

 1. <https://hexdocs.pm/phoenix/deployment.html#handling-of-your-application-secrets>

-- replace all values in _config/prod.exs_ with environment variables and set those variables on production machine OR
+- replace all values in _config/prod.exs_ with environment variables and set those variables on production host (dynamic configuration) OR
-- hard-code secrets in _config/prod.exs_ and place it on production machine manually or via Chef, say, at _/var/prod.secret.exs_
+- hard-code secrets in _config/prod.exs_ and place it on production host manually or via Chef, say, at _/var/prod.secret.exs_

   _config/prod.exs_: